 The train was already late.
 I was standing at Platform No. 4 of the Lahore Railway station since 3:30 pm.
 The clock just struck seven, the train was supposed to be there three hours ago.
 I had been planning this little visit of Hyderabad, Sindh, for over a year.
 It was one of the cities in Pakistan I had never been to.
 The last several months of my life had been like a horrible nightmare.
 I had spent months imagining this visit as a necessary escapade for my ailing wife.
 But I had never thought it would be in these circumstances.
 I stood there at the platform holding only the hand of my little boy, my wife was already gone from this world.
-Continue with reading
+Continue reading “The Cho Cho Train”

 I always wanted to tell you how I became what I am, and why I cannot do things that others expect me to.
 You have always told me that I am a waste of God-gifted talents, and you are the only one who says this to me so nicely, everyone else believes I am a waste of space.
 You were completely right in your assessment that I was not born this way.
 I can go on for hours about how and what made me the way I am but I think what really matters is that you know why I have been plagued by inconsistency.
-Continue with reading
+Continue reading “Me, Myself and Inconsistency”